When to See a Pain Management Specialist for Neck Pain

 If these aren’t providing enough relief, your doctor may suggest prescription-strength versions or other types of medication, such as muscle relaxants to ease spasms.
 The key is to find the right medication that helps you feel better without unwanted side effects.
 Always talk with your doctor before starting a new medication to ensure it’s a safe choice for your specific health needs.

-Injections and Nerve Blocks for Relief
+Finding Relief with Injections and Nerve Blocks

 For pain that’s more persistent or severe, targeted injections can offer significant relief.
 Unlike oral medications that affect your whole body, injections deliver powerful anti-inflammatory medicine, like cortisone, directly to the source of the pain in your neck.
 This approach can calm irritated nerves and joints much more effectively.